Good Local SEO

 Content isn’t the only mark of quality though, longevity helps and crucially, so do links. the logic is that when a site is linked to from another reputable site , that implies that the quality is high.
 The more the links, the better.
 Directories count and this is where good local SEO starts to pay its way.
 There are approximately 25 directories in the UK that are taken seriously by people.
 Reviews are like gold dust in the respect too.

 A Local SEO Audit

 We have a local SEO offering that delivers a number of things critical to Google ranking.
 We start from an audit.
-You can get one for free at the bottom of this post.
 This will show you how Google sees your site.
 It’s not particularly dense, but we can walk you through it if you need any help.
 The areas we cover include: